 Biochemical processes within a living organism that sustain life

-4: List and define the two-phase of metabolism.
+4: List and define the two phases of metabolism.

 Phase1: Catabolism (break-down)

 5: What is BMR and how does it relate to a humans metabolic set point?

 The lowest amount of energy required to maintain the body’s life function while in a resting state.
 This is Usually expressed in calories per hour per square meter of the surface of the body.